dachiefjustice/vm-vulnlab/README.md

 4. Launch Firefox or Burp Suite in the VM, point it towards http://localhost:3000, and start hacking!

 # Lab Environment Details
-## Tech Stack
-- Vagrant, Virtualbox, and Kali Linux ([`kalilinux/rolling`](https://app.vagrantup.com/kalilinux/boxes/rolling))
-- Ansible (for automated provisioning)
-- Docker and Docker Compose (for running the vulnerable applications)
-- The programming languages, frameworks, and other components of the vulnerable applications

 ## Ports
 You can change the ports for each application by uncommenting and editing variables named like `appname_host_port*` in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).